 Myra Woods

-Myra is the wife of senior pastor, Mike Woods, who has pastored First Baptist Church of Powder Springs for 40 years.
-They live in Marietta, GA, have two married children and three grandchildren.
+Myra is the wife of Mike Woods, former senior pastor of First Baptist Church of Powder Springs.
+As pastor and pastor’s wife they served this church for 40 years.
+They are retired and live in Marietta, GA.
+They have two married children and four grandchildren.
 Myra was raised by godly parents who brought her up to love Jesus, His Word and His church.
 She attended the Apprenticeship Training Program for two years at Precept Ministries in Chattanooga, and has taught multiple precept, discipleship and Sunday School classes.
-Being Mike’s wife for 39 years, mother of two and grandmother of three girls are her greatest joy on earth.
+Being Mike’s wife, the mother of two and grandmother of three girls and one boy is her greatest joy on earth.
 Myra has served on the New Life Design Board of Directors since its inception in 2008.
 Her passion is to encourage others to know and enjoy Jesus through regular quiet times, bible study and through sharing the message of our identity in Christ.

-Early in my life I was drawn to the counseling ministry.
+Early in my twenties I was drawn to the counseling ministry.
 Just as I was about to pursue it as a career, I met the man of my dreams and got married.
-That was nearly 40 years ago.
-As it turned out I needed, to learn a few things before I could move forward.
+That was 41 years ago.
+As it turned out, I needed to learn a few things before I could move forward.

 Deuteronomy 8:2-3 says, “And you shall remember all the way which the Lord your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not.
 And He humbled you and let you be hungry, and fed you with manna which you did not know, nor did your fathers know, that He might make you understand that man does not live by bread alone, but man lives by everything that proceeds out of the mouth of the Lord.”

-There are several benchmarks on my journey where brokenness occurred but none so significant as the day I finally laid down trying to live the Christian life myself.
+There are several benchmarks on my journey where brokenness occurred, but none so significant as the day I finally laid down trying to live the Christian life myself.
 I was attending a 3 day Grace Life conference which emphasized what Jesus did for me on the cross, who I was to Him and who He was to me.
-The leader pointed to a page entitled, “The Selfer’s Prayer.”
-He asked us to take it home and come back the next day…but not before he read it aloud.
-At that moment I recognized how hard I was trying to do everything right but always failing….because I was trying to do it myself.
+The leader pointed out a page entitled, “The Selfer’s Prayer.”
+He asked us to prayerfully take it home and come back the next day with our thoughts…but not before he read it aloud.
+As he was reading the prayer I recognized how hard I was trying to do everything right but always failing….because I was trying to do it myself.
 I broke.
 The tears flowed.
 I couldn’t wait till I got home to pray that prayer.
 I had to surrender everything to the Lord right then and there.
 I let go.
 I finally let go.
-And that was the beginning of a great adventure learning about Jesus living His life in me and understanding what He has already accomplished on the cross for me.
-I didn’t have to do it!
+And that was the beginning of a great adventure!
+Since then I’ve been learning about Jesus living His life in me and what He has already accomplished on the cross for me.
+I didn’t have to do everything right.

 I learned there was nothing I could add to, suffer for, or earn to be acceptable in His eyes.
 He loved me just as I was and had made provision for all my fears and failures, and not only that He also had an abundant life for me to enjoy.
 As a result my life was changed.
 I believe in the biblical coaching experience that New Life Design offers because the message of the exchanged life changed mine.
 I’ve learned…